We’re in Lao People’s Democratic Republic (PDR), delivering education, child protection and parenting programs.

 We're working to keep children safe from harm

 "No child should be abused, neglected or subjected to violence.
-But in Laos, for many children, it’s a daily reality," explains Tony Stuart, CEO of UNICEF Australia.
+But in Lao PDR, for many children, it’s a daily reality," explains Tony Stuart, CEO of UNICEF Australia.

-Today, there is a new vision for child protection in Laos, initiated by the Lao Government and for which UNICEF is a proud partner in implementation.
+Today, there is a new vision for child protection in Lao PDR, initiated by the Lao PDR Government and for which UNICEF is a proud partner in implementation.
 A National Social Protection Strategy was launched in April 2020, which sees the commencement of a Five-Year National Plan of Action for Child Protection 2021-2025, and a new momentum to do better by the country’s children.

 We’re supporting the delivery of high-quality services to villages so that children and families especially the most vulnerable have access to the support they need.
 We’re training frontline workers, judges, police, teachers and health workers and newly established Child Protection Networks to create a shared vision for keeping children safe at home and in the community.